ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning: Related Work

 \section{Related Work}

-\paragraph*{Speeding up imitation learning execution} While modern visuomotor policies such as ACT~\cite{act} and DP~\cite{dp} provide strong manipulation performance, they typically inherit the slow, human-paced timing of demonstrations.
-Uniform downsampling or increasing the control rate can speed up execution, but both risk pushing observations Out of Distribution (OOD) and amplifying errors.
-Recent work proposes learning when it is safe to compress time.
-DemoSpeedup estimates action-distribution entropy from a proxy policy and applies replicate-before-downsample with geometric constraints, reporting up to $\sim 3\times$ acceleration without success loss~\cite{demospeedup}.
-In parallel, SAIL estimates “motion complexity" from waypoints and uses DBSCAN to segment trajectories; segments with lower complexity are accelerated while higher-complexity segments are preserved~\cite{sail}.
-While effective, these prior methods rely on narrow, scenario-specific assumptions — often tied to clustering hyperparameters or entropy as a coarse proxy — which limits their robustness.
-Our approach replaces entropy/feature clustering with semantic reasoning, yielding segments that better align with manipulation intent.
+\paragraph*{Speeding up imitation learning execution} Modern visuomotor policies such as ACT~\cite{act} and DP~\cite{dp} achieve strong manipulation performance but typically inherit the slow timing of human demonstrations.
+Naïve acceleration through uniform subsampling or increased control rates can push policies out of distribution and degrade performance.
+Recent approaches therefore attempt to identify segments that can be safely accelerated.
+DemoSpeedup estimates action entropy using a proxy policy and accelerates high-entropy segments with geometric constraints~\cite{demospeedup}, while SAIL segments trajectories using waypoint complexity and clustering~\cite{sail}.
+However, these methods rely on heuristic proxies such as entropy or clustering thresholds, which can be fragile under changing scenes or multimodal demonstrations.
+Our approach instead performs segmentation based on semantic reasoning over spatial relations, producing segments that better align with manipulation intent.

-\paragraph*{Temporal segmentation and phase discovery} Classical phase-discovery pipelines often rely on fixed features and clustering (e.g., DBSCAN~\cite{dbscan}) to recover phases from kinematics or vision~\cite{sail, awe}, sometimes assisted by motion primitives.
+\paragraph*{Temporal segmentation and phase discovery} Classical phase-discovery pipelines often rely on fixed features and clustering (e.g., DBSCAN~\cite{dbscan}) to recover phases from kinematics or vision (e.g., RoboSubtaskNet~\cite{robosubtasknet}), sometimes assisted by motion primitives.
 These pipelines can be brittle across tasks and cameras because phase boundaries depend on feature scaling and neighborhood thresholds.
-Other approaches use latent structure learning for phase discovery~\cite{robomimic, bridge}, but they still struggle to distinguish precision-critical contact phases from benign transits.
-ESPADA instead uses 3D gripper--object distance trends as grounded signals, deferring semantic interpretation to an large language model (LLM), which produces coherent manipulation chunks.
+Other approaches use latent structure learning for phase discovery (e.g., Temporal Alignment for Control~\cite{taco}), but they still struggle to distinguish precision-critical contact phases from benign transits.
+ESPADA instead uses 3D gripper--object distance trends as grounded signals, deferring semantic interpretation to a large language model (LLM), which produces coherent manipulation chunks. \paragraph*{Vision--language for robotics} Vision–language models combine grounded perception with structured reasoning and have been explored in generalist robotic systems~\cite{rt1, openx, saycan, palm}.
+We adopt a modular VLM$\rightarrow$LLM pipeline consisting of open-vocabulary segmentation (Grounded DINO + SAM~\cite{groundingdino,sam}), monocular depth estimation~\cite{vda, depthanythingv2}, and semantic scene summaries (InternVL~\cite{internvl3.5}).
+The extracted spatial relations are converted into language tokens so that an LLM can reason over gripper–object geometry and temporal trends.
+This modular design improves interpretability and benefits directly from advances in foundation models.